-Looking for where to stay in Tel Aviv shouldn’t be a hard task: the city is packed with good accommodation options for any budget and interests.
-Different parts of the city, however, have a different appeal and a different feel and your choice of accommodation in Tel Aviv should be also based on what you plan to do once in the city, and what you generally like doing.
+Looking for where to stay in Tel Aviv shouldn’t be hard: the city is packed with good accommodation options for any budget and interests.
+Different parts of the city, however, have a different appeal and your choice of accommodation in Tel Aviv should be based on what you plan to do once in the city, and what you generally like doing.

 Picking Where To Stay In Tel Aviv